Christoff Bryan

 Christoff Bryan (born 26 April 1996) is a Jamaican high jumper.
 He established himself globally in age category competitions with a bronze medal at the 2013 World Youth Championships in Athletics and a fourth-place finish at the 2014 World Junior Championships in Athletics.

+Bryan attended Wolmer's Boys' School.
+He then was an All-American for the Kansas State Wildcats track and field team and finished his NCAA eligibility for the Florida State Seminoles track and field team.
+He became a member of the MVP Track Club in 2022.

 He won a gold medal at the 2012 Central American and Caribbean Junior Championships in Athletics in San Salvador.
-He broke the Jamaica Issa Boys&Girls Championships High Jump record on March 16, 2013 earning him a gold medal for himself and Wolmer's Boys High School.
+He broke the Jamaica Issa Boys&Girls Championships High Jump record on March 16, 2013, earning him a gold medal for himself and Wolmer's Boys High School.